Vyral/jan-leasure/_posts/2021-12-10-merry-christmas-to-you.md

 We just wanted to take a moment to thank you for your continued support throughout the years.
 We wouldn’t be where we are today without your help\! **It truly brings us joy to help you make your real estate dreams a reality.&nbsp;**

 If you have any questions, please don’t hesitate to reach out to us.
 We’re here to help you in any way we can.
-Have a very Merry Christmas\!
+Have a very merry Christmas\!